george-eastman-museum/LTO-Documentation/README.md

   ```
   sudo mt -f /dev/nst0 status
   ```
+- Near the top of the returned text you should see information about where in the tape you currently are.
+- `File number=0, block number=0, partition=0` means that you are at the beginning of the tape.
-- If everything worked, you should see `BOT ONLINE` at the bottom of the returned text.
+- If everything worked you should also see `BOT ONLINE` at the bottom of the returned text.

 ## Unloading Tapes
 - Before unloading, you should unmount any mounted ltfs file systems